marsch/Architecture/Connectors/AdapterOpenQuestions.md

-# Open Questions Related To Connector Design
+# Open Questions Related To Adapter Design

-This document discusses problems not addressed by the connector guide or proposed changes to the existing guide.
+This document discusses problems not addressed by the adapter guide or proposed changes to the existing guide.

-There is an additional guide `ConnectorGuide.md` which explains how to design a connector.
+There is an additional guide `AdapterGuide.md` which explains how to design a adapter.

-There is an additional document `ConnectorCompletenessChecklist.md` which is a checklist which lists all items which should be done for a fully complete component.
+There is an additional document `AdapterCompletenessChecklist.md` which is a checklist which lists all items which should be done for a fully complete component.

 # ID Linking of the Objects Themselves
-When a connector must alter (such as delete or update) a record in the system that it is connected to, there needs to be a method to link incoming request from some  `other` system to the ids which exist in `this` system.
+When a adapter must alter (such as delete or update) a record in the system that it is connected to, there needs to be a method to link incoming request from some  `other` system to the ids which exist in `this` system.
 Consider the following possibilities.